Tracardi/tracardi-api/docs/getting_started/processes/preconfiguration/index.md

 First, obtain the JSON configuration for your resources, event sources, and destinations from the GUI.
 Ensure your system is properly configured and running smoothly.
 For example, to get the configuration for event sources, navigate to the event sources section, select the desired event source, and click the "JSON" button to display the current configuration.
 You will need this JSON configuration to predefine your system settings.
-This configuration is crucial for defining the preconfigured settings in your Helm chart.

 ### Step 2: Define Helm Values